realworldocaml/book/en/files-modules-and-programs.md

 (* Signature of function we're adding *) val intersperse : 'a list -> 'a -> 'a list
 ```

+Note that the order of declarations in the `mli` does not need to
+match the order of declarations in the `ml`.
+Also, the order of
+declarations in the `ml` is quite important in that it determines what
+values are shadowed.
+If we wanted to replace a function in `List`
+with a new function of the same name, the declaration of that function
+in the `ml` would have to come after the `include List` declaration.

 And we can now use `Ext_list` as a replacement for `List`.
 If we want
 to use `Ext_list` in preference to `List` in our project, we can